Milxnor/Universal-Walking-Simulator/README.md

 # "Universal" Walking Simulator
-## Firstly, this isn't universal (I can not be asked to change project name), there are many bugs on each season.
+## Firstly, this isn't universal, there are many bugs on each season.
 I hope to add more versions in the future. <br>This support S3.5-S7.40

 # PLANS

-To add an auto pattern finder, this is in development, it's easy to make, it's just time consuming.
+I want to add an auto pattern finder, this is in development, it's easy to make, it's just time consuming.
 Possibly add abilities, this will require a bit more patterns unfortunately.
+I need to do some more testing to add inventory.
+Building is easy, but requires inventory.

 # CURRENT ISSUES